I’m an active user on Quora and this is a question I answered not long ago:

 What are the habits of highly successful people?

-Rather using “he” here, I found that many highly successful people are sharing the same traits and habits.
+Rather using “he” here, I found that many highly successful people are sharing the same tricks, traits, and habits.
 Therefore I’m using “they” below to fit the context of the question asked.

-They are self-aware.
 They know who they are, they have defined vision, and they know their strengths and weaknesses.
-Successful people understand their.
+Successful people understand their responsibilities, roles, and identity.

-They eliminate choices and options.
 Successful people are focused.
 They never dabble.
-They; they reduce their options before they even need to think about it.
+They create systems to eliminate the need for making choices; they reduce their options before they even need to think about it.
 Certainly, highly successful people make a lot of decisions, but they make sure those are really important ones.

-They time-travel by picking others’ brain.
 They read to learn ideas that took the author 20 years to figure out, in 20 minutes.
 They value mentorship to skip through unnecessary mistakes and challenges that are coming in their way.
-They hire people who are smarter than them to compensate their weaknesses.
+They hire people who are smarter than them to compensate for their weaknesses.

-They are consistent.
 Successful people put in the work day in and day out.
 They understand that results never appear from nowhere on the first day.
-They have faith in, and always aim for the long-term results.
+They have faith in the power of tiny actions, and always aim for the long-term results.
 They won because they’re playing a long game while everyone else goes short.

-They value true relationship.
 I haven’t found a successful person who messed up the relationship with everyone around them.
-Successful people know that they won’t achieve what they had today without their mentor, friends, partners and team members.
+Successful people know that they won’t achieve what they had today without their mentor, friends, partners, and team members.

-They think they are lucky.
-We’re experiencing hundreds of incidents and events in a day, a slight change of any outcome is going to turn your life to a very different path.
+We’re experiencing hundreds of incidents and events in a day, a slight change in any outcome is going to turn your life into a very different path.
 And successful people believe they are lucky to be successful and feeling grateful for that.